sertansenturk/tdd_demo/README.md

 # tdd_demo
 A simple demo for test driven development, automated testing, code style checking, and continous integration

-In this demo, we will code a simple function using test driven development.
-Later, we will show how to automate the tests, setup, and coding style in our local machine.
-Finally, we will do the automation using continuous integration service.
+In this demo, we implement a simple function using test driven development.
+Later, we show how to automate the tests, setup, and coding style in our local machine.
+Finally, we do the automation using continuous integration service.

 Consider you are assigned the ticket below: